ttalvitie/browservice/README.md

 [4] The client browser back/forward buttons do not work (you can still use Backspace and Shift+Backspace).

 [5] Typing special characters using the AltGr key does not work in the browser area (you can still paste them from the clipboard).

+[6] The names of downloaded files are garbled.

 ## Setup